tomahg/LocalWhisper/README.md

 - **Hold-to-talk** — hold key while speaking, release to stop

 > Tip: Enable **auto-copy to clipboard** in the Lyd settings page to skip the manual copy step — the result is copied automatically when recording stops.

+> Tip: Enable **auto-send ved stillhet** in the Lyd settings page for continuous dictation — transcribed text accumulates in the overlay as you speak and pause naturally.

 ---